Seoul Station (film): Plot

 Outside Hoehyeon Station, Ki-woong calls Hye-sun, but their conversation alerts the nearby infected.
-A group of people call them to a makeshift barricade while fighting off the infected.
-The two are saved, only to realize they were placed in a quarantine by riot police, who mistakenly believe the crisis to be an insurrection.
-Suk-gyu and Ki-woong try to persuade the police to let them through, but are rejected, as martial law has been declared without reason.
-The survivors slowly succumb to growing numbers of infected people.
-After a speech on his poor position in society, the old man attempts to climb over the police blockade to warn the government officials about the zombies, but is killed by gunfire from the summoned military.
-The infected charge in and overrun the barricade; Hye-sun is able to escape, but is scratched on her foot by a zombie.
+A group of survivors fighting off the infected call Hye-sun and the old man to a makeshift barricade.
+The two are saved, only to find their next exit quarantined by riot police who believe the crisis to be an insurrection.
+On the other side of the quarantine, Suk-gyu and Ki-woong fail to persuade the riot police to let them through and are told martial law could be declared.
+As survivors crowd the quarantine, riot police use water cannons against survivors attempting to climb out.
+After delivering a speech on his poor position in society, the old man attempts to climb out of the quarantine, but he is shot down by the summoned military.
+The military launches smoke grenades into the quarantine, and the infected overrun the barricade; Hye-sun narrowly escapes with the help of a stranger.

-Hye-sun makes her way into an empty model apartment and notifies Ki-woong of her location.
-When Ki-woong and Hye-sun are reunited, she reveals that Suk-gyu is not her father but rather her previous pimp.
-Suk-gyu has been searching for her because she has stolen back her late natural parents' money he was keeping for himself.
-This outrages Ki-woong, who thought a deal was made to help him reunite with his girlfriend, yet Suk-gyu becomes violent to the point where he explains that he wants revenge on Hye-sun for theft.
+Hye-sun finds an empty model apartment and notifies Ki-woong of her location.
+Ki-woong finds Hye-sun and reunites her with her father, only to discover that Suk-gyu is actually her previous pimp.
+Suk-gyu says that Hye-sun still owes him money after running away from him, even though he has already stolen from her late father.
 Ki-woong tries to subdue Suk-gyu with a knife, but the latter takes the knife from the former and kills him.
-Hye-sun tries to flee but Suk-gyu subdues her.
+Hye-sun flees and tries to hide, but Suk-gyu finds her and beats her.
 As Suk-gyu prepares to rape her, Hye-sun dies.
-Suk-gyu frantically applies CPR, but then he spots the scratch on Hye-sun's foot and realizes that she is infected.
+Suk-gyu frantically begins CPR, but then he notices a scratch on Hye-sun's foot and realizes that she is infected.
 As Hye-sun reanimates and kills Suk-gyu, the camera zooms past a dead Ki-woong and the infected overrunning the quarantine.